Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Rotating drives in SL(2,R)

-In Fig.~\ref{Fig:Numerics}, we also plot the corresponding result for a periodic free-fermion chain at half filling with $N$ sites and driven, inhomogeneous nearest-neighbor couplings of the form \beq J_{j}(t) = \cosh(2\lambda) - \sinh(2\lambda)\cos(k(2\pi j/N-\omega t)). \eeq The return probability $|\langle\psi_{N}(0)|\psi_{N}(T)\rangle|^2$ of the lattice quantum state is computed numerically by approximating the evolution operator with a finite number of steps and using exact diagonalization for each time step; see Appendix~\ref{App:Latt_calc}.
-The result exhibits remarkable agreement with the analytical formula that can be deduced from the square of Eq.~\eqref{p0pt_SL2}.
+\paragraph{Comparison with lattice results.} The comparison between CFT and a lattice model is displayed in Fig.~\ref{Fig:Numerics}.
+There, we plot return probabilities for a periodic free-fermion chain at half filling with $N$ sites and driven inhomogeneous hoppings \beq J_{j}(t) = \cosh(2\lambda) - \sinh(2\lambda)\cos(k[2\pi j/N - \omega t]), \eeq corresponding to the spin chain \eqref{eq:H_XXZ_t} for $\Delta = 0$ with the same nearest-neighbor couplings.
+The return probability $|\langle\psi_{N}(0)|\psi_{N}(T)\rangle|^2$ of the lattice quantum state is computed numerically by approximating the evolution operator with a finite number of steps and using exact diagonalization for each time step; see Appendix~\ref{App:LattCalcs}.
+The result exhibits remarkable agreement with the analytical formula obtained by taking the squared complex norm of Eq.~\eqref{p0pt_SL2}, and multiplying it by itself with $\omega$ replaced by $-\omega$ everywhere (including in $\Omega$).
 This is true even far away from the adiabatic regime, as long as the strength of the perturbation (controlled by $\lambda$) is sufficiently weak.
 Importantly, CFT results for the return probability are even applicable to lattice systems with a relatively small number of lattice sites, as shown in Fig.~\ref{Fig:Numerics}(b).
-This suggests that our dynamical probes for quantum geometry could potentially be implemented in quantum simulators with fewer than a hundred sites.
+This suggests that our dynamical probes for quantum geometry can realistically be implemented in quantum simulators with fewer than a hundred sites.